 ASV is a large, eventful, and schedule-packed meeting; don’t feel pressure to attend everything!
 There are a few types of events on the schedule:

-Workshop sessions: These are the bread-and-butter talks of ASV.
-Most are 12 minutes, with the exception of this year’s new blitz talks, and cover broad areas across virology.
+- Workshop sessions: These are the bread-and-butter talks of ASV.
+Workshops sessions cover broad areas across virology and are made up of 12-minute talks with 3 minutes for questions, and 3-minute flash talks to highlight a presenter’s poster in the following poster session.
 At any given time, multiple workshop talks with be taking place in different rooms and buildings, so feel free to jump between sessions to catch talks covering your favorite topics.
 Use these talks to learn about what your peers are working on, to identify new collaborators or mentors, or to learn about something entirely new.
 Younger scientists, such as students and postdocs, are more likely to benefit from attending most of the talks and posters that are related to their own research interests.

-Poster sessions: Poster presentations are divided into two sessions and coincide with social networking time.
+- Poster sessions: Poster presentations are divided into three sessions and coincide with social networking time.
 Take advantage of this opportunity to meet one-on-one with other scientists, to ask questions, and get to know other meeting attendees.

-Welcome events: on the first day of the meeting, before and after the Keynote Address, attend the welcome reception or the post-workshop social event, respectively to see old friends and meet new ones, and be sure to stop by a special welcome area to bring together our Travel Award recipients and first time ASV attendees!
+- Welcome events: on the first day of the meeting, before and after the Keynote Address, attend the welcome reception or the post-workshop social event, respectively to see old friends and meet new ones, and be sure to stop by a special welcome area to bring together our Travel Award recipients and first time ASV attendees!
+At the networking reception, you can look for table signs to meet new people.

 One of the most important parts of ASV is networking.
 This is a terrific chance to meet other virologists at all career levels.
 We are all there because we are excited about viruses and science in general.
 Each person’s particular career level may impact their networking goals and how they pursue them.

 Ask questions during and after talks and posters!
 Most people are happy to stick around and talk (what scientist doesn’t want to talk about their work?)!
+Coffee breaks and evening social events are also great times to meet new people.
+The Lunch Discussion tables, planned networking events, and special workshops are also great places to network in a more structured setting.
 Make sure to check out the bulletin board for job postings or other contact information.
-Coffee breaks and the social tent are also great times to meet people.
 Don’t be shy, especially on the ASV dance floor!

 The American Society for Virology (ASV) is committed to maintaining an environment that is free from all forms of discrimination and harassment.
 ASV will not tolerate discrimination or harassment of any kind at ASV-sponsored or -associated events.
 For more information, see the anti-discrimination and anti-harassment policy available at asv.org.